mortgad/bachelor_2021/README.md

 - Scripts 01-06 is for scraping and preprocessing.
 - Scripts 07 is for assessment and visualization of the input data.
-- Scripts 08-09 implements the Wordshoal textmodel and performs a statistical analysis to test hypotheses regarding Optimal Distinctiveness Theory.
+- Scripts 08-09 implements the Wordshoal textmodel to test hypotheses regarding Optimal Distinctiveness Theory.
 - Script 10 implements a multivariate classifier to obtain measurements for polarization in Folketinget, used for validation purposes.
 - Scripts 11-12 visualizes results obtained through the aforementioned NLP methods.